-Disclosure: I received complimentary wine from Mirassou Winery to facilitate this post.
+Disclosure: This post is sponsored by Mirassou Winery.
 All ideas, and opinions expressed are 100% my own.

 I’ve been living in my apartment for over a year and I’m just now fixing it up.
 I realized I’m tired of living “my now” for the future.
 I wanted my place to look decent instead of having a dorm room, shelter, only here until the next opportunity comes, feel about it.

 I’ve always had this notion when I get more money, I’ll do XYZ, when I graduate, I’ll do XYZ, when I get a husband, I’ll do XYZ.
 You get my drift?

 Well, it’s no guarantee that any of these things will happen.